 If you want to make sitting around the campfire really special, then try Mystical Fire which will transform the fire into dancing flames of vibrant colours.

 There is an additional field that is planted with bamboos and huge grasses with paths to wander round, a lawn with a badminton net and football goal and a secluded jungly area with swing seat and picnic table.
-Our own hens also live in the field giving us lovely fresh eggs - so please don't bring eggs with you.

 From the corner of the site there is a Cornish sunken lane giving direct access, a walk of about 15 minutes, to Davidstow Moor and Bodmin Moor.